 Dee began with a very small flock of Romney sheep in 2000.
 As her fleece sales grew, so did her flock.
 Before long, it became obvious to her that color in sheep was NOT created equal: there were different mechanisms that produced color in sheep, and they were predictable.
 She began to sort her sheep accordingly.
 Eventually, she added a flock of CVM/Romeldale to produce the finewool fleeces that her customers were requesting.
 In 2009 she was elected President of the National CVM/Romeldale Conservancy – a position she still holds today.
 Most recently, Dee completed the technical editing of Margaret Howard’s upcoming book on sheep color genetics: The Coat of Many Colors: A Survey of Sheep Color Pattern Expression.
 She and her husband currently over-winter 45 Romney and Romeldale/CVM ewes and miscellaneous rams at Peeper Hollow Farm in Marion, Iowa.

-Elizabeth was introduced to spinning in the summer of 2006.
-She taught herself to spin on a CD spindle and quickly fell under the spell of the fiber arts.
-She knits, spins, weaves, and dabbles in dyeing.
-Elizabeth loves sharing the discovery of spinning and weaving with others, especially kids.
-She teaches spindle spinning at Borealis Yarns in St. Paul, and rigid heddle weaving at the Minnesota Weaver’s Guild.
+Elizabeth Harrington was introduced to spinning in the summer of 2006.
+She taught herself to spin on a CD spindle and quickly fell under the spell of fiber arts.
+She spins, dyes, weaves, knits, and occasionally felts.
+Elizabeth loves sharing the discovery of spinning and weaving with others.

 Ellie Lida has a passion for weaving baskets and sharing that love with others.
 For over 15 years, she has been teaching in her home studio, at workshops, community education classes, and special events.
 Intrigued by the limitless possibilities, her enthusiasm spills over into designing new baskets and using black walnuts to dye the finished basket!
 Teaching others to enjoy basket weaving is rewarding.
 Friendships are forged as people share their stories and bond while weaving.